huggingface/blog/vlms-explained.md

 eval_dataset = raw_datasets["test"]
 ```

 Initialize the SFTTrainer, passing in the model, the dataset splits, PEFT configuration and data collator and call `train()`.
-To push our final checkpoints to Hub, call `push_to_hub()`.
+To push our final checkpoint to the Hub, call `push_to_hub()`.

 ```python
 from trl import SFTTrainer